 - Know the alphabet and the sounds that correspond with the letters.

 - Understand the parts of a book (cover, spine, end pages, jacket, author, illustrator).

 - Know the main characters and the “big idea” of a story.

-- Understand that words have a beginning and an end.
+- Understand that words have a beginning, a middle, and an end.

 - Understand that words make up sentences.

 - Tell stories across their fingers, demonstrating an understanding of the sequence of a story.